-Let’s talk about Chilli Crabs, since well, National Day is coming.
+Let’s talk about Chilli Crabs, one of Singapore’s most iconic National dish.

 But you cannot talk about Chilli Crabs without a mention of Roland Restaurant, known to be the creator of the iconic Chilli Crabs and mecca for crab devotees.